• Skip to primary navigation

 Activated Charcoal is a very active ingredient and needs to be handled carefully.
 Meaning, be very precise with how much you want to put in your toothpaste!

-I do not recommend using more than 1 teaspoon (better less!) in this recipe because too much charcoal may cause damage to your tooth's enamel.
+I do not recommend using more than 1 tsp (better less!) in this recipe because too much charcoal may cause damage to your tooth's enamel.

 Also, do not use this toothpaste for an extended period of time!
 Even though it's safe to use for everyday use, I wouldn't do it all year round!